ybbond/ybbond/content/posts/In Search of Good Writing App - Part 2, iA Writer vs iVim/index.md

 One thing I like from Ulysses is file versioning similar to MacOS's _Time Machine_.
 Bear lacks that feature, changes I made will replace the previous version of the file in iCloud.
 The only way to access file history in Bear is through undo.
 Yep, plain old undo.

 ### File Storage
-Bear store my notes in its own enclosed library.
+Bear stores my notes in its own enclosed library.
 I have no option to store my notes in external folder.
 This issue makes me think about the continuity of this subscription.
 Other writer also stated [this issue](https://joseperez.fm/2019/goodbye-bear-hello-ia-writer/), and his post gave me the idea to check **iA Writer**.

 ### Modal Editing
 I came from modal editing world.
 The lack of **Vim** keybinding annoys me.
 This aspect is of my very own opinion.